QiangFu-CardiffUni/CMT122_courcework_1/Readme.md

 >nltk.download('punkt_tab')

-when there is a mark 'True' in the CLI, you can exit python, please type the instruction below in your CLI.
+When there is a mark 'True' in the CLI, you can exit python, please type the instruction below in your CLI.

 >exit()